Views: 322 Author: Site Editor Publish Time: 2022-04-16 Origin: Site

-Today’s flooring options are so widely varied that the average consumer is easily confused by the “alphabet soup” of acronym product names in just one flooring type, let alone all the distinct choices in each category.
+Today’s flooring options are so widely varied that the average consumer is easily confused by the “alphabet soup” (remember our waterproof flooring blog?) of acronym product names in just one flooring type, let alone all the distinct choices in each category.
 Sometimes, it helps to narrow the focus a bit.
 Pare things down.
 So let’s do that, shall we?

 Let’s talk Vinyl -- specifically vinyl plank flooring.
 Vinyl plank flooring is growing in popularity in both residential and commercial applications.
 But what are all of these acronyms?
 LVP?
 WPC?
 WTH?
 We’ll get into LVP, some SPC and some WPC for good measure, as well as the differences between them, and the pros and cons of each.

 When we say “vinyl flooring” many people immediately think of the sheet/roll flooring Mom had in the kitchen of their childhood home or the stick down tiles from college – you know the ones that you ripped a hole in when you dropped stuff on them while making nachos to watch the big game?!
 If that’s what you’re thinking, that ain’t it.